-1. Court Investigator.
-Remain in close communication with the Court Investigator.

-2. Personal Visit.
-Personally visit the person they have been appointed to represent and to interview other individuals as the case may merit.

-3. Representation As To Conservatorship Only.
+- 1. Court Investigator.
+Remain in close communication with the Court Investigator. - 2.
+Personal Visit.
+Personally visit the person they have been appointed to represent and to interview other individuals as the case may merit. - 3.
+Representation As To Conservatorship Only.
 Represent the (proposed) conservatee only on the issue of conservatorship.
-Other legal work, such as wills, real estate transactions, estate transactions, estate planning, tenant disputes, must be approved separately by the Court.

-4. Keep Court Informed.
-Inform the Court of the wishes, desires, concerns, and objections, of the (proposed) conservatee.

-5. Disclose Potential Conflicts of Interest.
+Other legal work, such as wills, real estate transactions, estate transactions, estate planning, tenant disputes, must be approved separately by the Court. - 4.
+Keep Court Informed.
+Inform the Court of the wishes, desires, concerns, and objections, of the (proposed) conservatee as well as provide the Court with an independent assessment of the situation. - 5.
+Disclose Potential Conflicts of Interest.
 If the court appointed attorney requests an independent professional fiduciary be appointed, court appointed counsel must disclose if he or she currently represents that professional fiduciary in any other proceeding.
 This disclosure must be in the form of a declaration filed with the Court.
 A copy of the declaration must be mailed to persons entitled to notice of the proceedings.